Paul H. Carr (physicist): Biography

 Born in Boston, raised in Cabot and Richford, VT, Carr graduated from Boston Latin School in 1953, earned a B.S. degree in physics in 1957, and a M.S. degree in physics in 1961, both from Massachusetts Institute of Technology.
 He earned a Ph.D., also in physics, from Brandeis University in 1966.

 After serving as a lieutenant in the Army Ordnance Corps, Redstone Arsenal, AL, Carr led the Component Technology Branch of the Air Force Research Laboratory (formerly AF Cambridge Research Laboratory and Rome Laboratory) Bedford, MA from 1967 to 1995.
 He won the Marcus O'Day Memorial Award for the best laboratory paper published in a scientific journal in 1967.
 The paper "Microwave Rectification using Quartz and Zinc Oxide" was published in the Journal of Applied Physics, vol.38,5153-5164, December 1967.

 He Was Technical Program Chairman of the 1976 IEEE Ultrasonics Symposium.
 The Air Force Office of Scientific Research awarded his branch a STAR TEAM Award for basic research excellence in electromagnetic components (1990).
 He was the Rome Laboratory Ralph I. Cole ENGINEER OF THE YEAR in 1991.
-His over 80 scientific papers include one on the application of Rome Laboratory Surface Acoustic Wave(SAW)Devices.
+His over 90 scientific papers include one on the application of Rome Laboratory Surface Acoustic Wave(SAW)Devices.

+The Institute of Electrical and Electronics Engineers elected him a Fellow in 1979 "for contributions to microwave acoustics and their use as signal processing components."
+He also is a fellow of the Institute on Religion in an Age of Science and the American Scientific Affiliation.
+Paul is a life member of the American Physical Society, North American Paul Tillich Society, the Thoreau Society, and the Academy of Senior Professionals at Eckerd College.